Each of Hertfordshire’s ten districts has adopted, or is currently preparing, a local plan guiding development over a 15-20 year timeframe.

 Three districts have an adopted plan: the Borough of Broxbourne, East Herts District, and Stevenage Borough.
 You can read these plans below or on the local authority’s own website.

 For the other seven districts around the county, local plans are in preparation, subject to public consultation at pre-defined stages.
-Status as of August 2021 is shown in this chart: Local Plan Overview Table – Aug 2021 (PDF 132 KB).
+Status as of October 2021 is shown in this chart: Local Plan Overview October 2021

 If your district is conducting a consultation on its local plan, here’s what you can do.